-Which five will you pick for 2016?
+Which five will you pick?

 Happy New Year, everyone!
 While January is the month to plan and dream about your yard and garden, smart gardeners know that a wish list drawn up in winter can feel overwhelming by spring.

-Instead, grow your garden a few steps at a time each year: pick five of these resolutions for 2016 and plan accordingly.
+Instead, grow your garden a few steps at a time each year: pick five of these resolutions and plan accordingly.
 Next year, five more, and so on…until you’ve built the garden of your dreams.

 This winter, resolve to: